L2N6H5B3/SoftSled2/README.md

     * Audio

 ## Installation and configuration
+### Prerequisites
+* Windows 7

+### Configuration
+(If using Linksys2200.cer)
+1. Copy Linksys2200.cer to the Host Machine and let Windows install the certificate into the default store.
-1. Start SoftSled
+2. Start SoftSled.
-2. Go to your Media Center PC and Navigate to **Settings** > **Extenders**
+3. Go to your Media Center PC and Navigate to **Settings** > **Extenders**.
-3. Find SoftSled in the list there and take note of the key (It should be in the form ****-370*)
+4. Find SoftSled in the list.
-4. Click Configure
+5. Click Configure.
-5. In the key type in 1234-3706, and WMC will try to pair the Extender.
-The certificates are a problem at this stage, and it seems the only way to get a successful pairing is to use the Linksys2200.cer certificate and change the password manually (netplwiz) on the host machine and SoftSled config after a successful certificate exchange.
+6. In the key type in 1234-3706, and WMC will try to pair the Extender.
+7. Windows Media Center will go through the configuration steps and will pair the Extender, but will fail the last step and won't be able to connect.
+8. Open netplwiz, and note the new user (in the form of Mcx{num}-{machineName}).
+9. Manually reset the password of this user to **mcxpw123**.
-6. Once done, try to connect SoftSled, and if you're lucky you'll get to the WMC home screen through RDP.
+10. Once done, try to connect SoftSled, and if you're lucky you'll get to the WMC home screen through RDP.